u-root/gobusybox/README.md

 makebb ./p9/cmd/* ./gokrazy/cmd/*
 ```

+### Shortcomings

+-   Any *imported* packages' `init` functions are run for *every* command.

+    For example, if some command imports the `testing` package, all commands in
+    the busybox will have testing's flags registered as a side effect, because
+    `testing`'s init function runs with every command.

+    While Go busybox handles every main commands' init functions, it does not
+    handle dependencies' init functions.
+Done properly, it would have to rewrite
+    all non-standard-library packages as well as commands.
+This has not been
+    necessary to implement so far.
+It would likely be necessary if, for example,
+    two different imported packages register the same flag unconditionally
+    globally.

-**NOTE**: There are still some issues with Go module dependency resolution.
+-   There are still some issues with Go module dependency resolution.
+Please
-Please file an [issue](https://github.com/u-root/gobusybox/issues/new) if you
+    file an [issue](https://github.com/u-root/gobusybox/issues/new) if you
-encounter one.
+    encounter one, even if it turns out to be your own issue -- our error
+    messages should be telling users what to fix and why.

-## Contact
+### Contact

 People who use this project tend to hang out on the
 [#u-root-dev](https://osfw.slack.com/messages/u-root-dev) channel on the